pumpncode/Prism/README.md

 - Chinese localization by 姓氏是个毛 and VisJoker
 - Spanish localization by Frander
 - Vietnamese localization by Shinosan
+- French localization by Alexandria Thurnherr, juno_r1 and others
 - Ideas and concept art by Gaussian